andreicsl/pyqt5-toolkit-converter/README.md

 - Handling **unit conversion logic** efficiently
 - Implementing **BMI formulas** and basic health indicators
 - Using **PyQt5 widgets** like combo boxes, input fields, labels, and buttons
-- Managing application flow using **event-driven programming**
-- Structuring a Python project with clear separation between UI and logic

 ---